-How These Businesses are Posting for Small Business Saturday in 2022
+How These Businesses are Posting on Social Media for Small Business Saturday in 2023

 For small businesses, a little visibility can go a long way.
 And there’s no better time for visibility than Small Business Saturday.
 In this article, we share some of what our favourite small businesses are posting on Small Business Saturday.